Home

 • living in areas that receive little sunlight for part of the year

-• cultural practises that mean that little time is spent outdoors or that the body is constantly covered with clothing.
+• cultural practises that mean that little time is spent outdoors or that the body is constantly covered with clothing

 Official recommendations for vitamin D supplementation for babies

-• In the US, the American Academy of Pediatrics conservatively (and controversially) recommend that ALL breastfed babies be given vitamin D supplements.
-This is because, they say, breast milk does not contain enough vitamin D. (Formula milk is fortified with vitamin D, so this recommendation does not apply to formula-fed infants).
+• In the US, the American Academy of Pediatrics recommends that ALL breastfed babies be given vitamin D supplements.

 Do any baby foods contain vitamin D?